Opportunities for Non-Majors

 We offer music lessons to all DU undergraduate students.
 Lessons are taught by graduate teaching assistants who have extensive knowledge of their instrument.

-Lamont's GTAs will be offering elective lessons for 2 credits in the following performance areas for the 2019–2020 academic year:
+Lamont's GTAs will be offering the following courses for 2 credits during the 2022-2023 academic year:

 Contemporary Music Ensembles

 Our contemporary music ensembles offer training and performance opportunities for a wide range of contemporary works.
 This challenging repertoire pushes students to explore the possibilities of what ensemble music can be.View all Contemporary Music Ensembles